darwinai/FibrosisNet/README.md

 ### Requirements ###

 The main requirements are listed below.
-A full list can be found in "requirements.txt"
+A full list can be found in "requirements.txt".

 * Tested with Tensorflow 1.15
 * OpenCV 4.5.1